gobolinux/Documentation/differences.md

     /usr/bin -> /System/Index/Executables
     /usr/lib -> /System/Index/Libraries

-So for example, a shell script expecting to run `/usr/bin/ping`, will continue to find it under GoboLinux.
+So for example, C program that depends on `/usr/include/stdio.h` to compile will find it under GoboLinux.

 This architecture -- installing each program under its own directory, and making executables, headers other resources available via symlinks